Gunderslevholm: Carl Adolph von Plessen

 Carl Adolph von Plessen bought Gunderslevholm in 1725.

 Plessen constructed a new main building in 1729 and expanded the estate through the acquisition of new land.

 Carl Adolph von Plessen improved the living conditions for the peasants on his estates, e.g. through the construction of schools.

 Carl Adolph von Plessen later included the estate in the Plessenske Fideikommis.

 The legal effect of a fideikommis was that the estate could not be sold, mortgaged, or divided between heirs.

 The Plessenske Fideikommis was converted from land to capital when the Plessen estates were sold in 1803.

 de Neergaard family

-Stone in Gunderslevmagle commemorating the transition from copyholds to freeholds.

 The new owner of Gunderslevholm was Peter Johansen de Neergaard.

 He died at Gunderslevholm in 1835 but had already ceded it to his second-oldest son, Carl de Neergaard.

 Carl de Neergaard had no children and therefore left Gunderslevholm to his nephew Johan Thomas Oluf de Neergaard who was subsequently succeeded by his son Ferdinand Lorenz de Neergaard.